pinglu85/algoExpert/Easy/binary-search.md

 }
 ```

-## Time & Space Complexity
+### Time & Space Complexity

 O(log(n)) time | O(1) space, where n is the number of integers in the input array.

 #

-## Approach 2: Recursive
+### Approach 2: Recursive

-Instead of using a while loop, I am going to define a recursive function that is going to be called on each subarray that remains to be explored.
-The recursive function is going to take in the input array, the target integer and two pointers, the `left` pointer and the `right` pointer, which specify the starting index and the ending index of the subarray to be explored.
-The base case of the recursive function is the `left` pointer is greater than the `right` pointer.
+We are going to define a recursive function that is going to take in the input array, the search target and two pointers `left` and `right` as parameters.
+We find the middle value using the two pointers, and call the recursive function on the remaining half.
+The recursion stops when the target is found or the `left` pointer surpasses the `right` pointer.

-## Implementation
+### Implementation

 ```js
 function binarySearch(array, target) {